ddrightnow/Machine-Learning-Projects/Highlight Projects/Predicting Customer Churn/README.md

-# Predicting Customer Churn
+# Predicting Telco Customer Churn

-## Create a model to predict whether or not a customer will Churn .
+## Creating a model to predict whether or not a customer will Churn.